omerkara/omer-kara-personal/content/research-history/_index.md

 ## Info.
 title: "My Research History"
 subtitle: "My Research History Main Page Subtitle" ## Does not work!
-description: "Here, you can see my research history including research experience, publications, working papers, and work in progress." ## Only works when layout: list is used.
+description: "On this page, you can view my research history, which includes my experience in research, publications, working papers, and ongoing projects." ## Only works when layout: list is used.

 ## Metadata.
 featured: false